 The Action Plan updates and replaces the corresponding policies and allocations of the Swindon Borough Local Plan (2011).
-The adopted Action Plan therefore supersedes these parts of the Swindon Borough Local Plan in providing the statutory development plan framework for Central Swindon.
-However, the saved general policies of the Swindon Borough Local Plan still apply in the consideration of development proposals.
+The adopted Action Plan will therefore supersede these parts of the Swindon Borough Local Plan in providing the statutory development plan framework for Central Swindon.
+However, the general policies of the Swindon Borough Local Plan will still apply in the consideration of development proposals.

 The policies and allocations in the Action Plan are fully in accordance with the aims and objectives of the Local Plan and the Structure Plan.
-In view of the scale and nature of the projects contained in the Plan, its implementation runs up to 2016, in accord with the adopted Structure Plan.
+In view of the scale and nature of the projects contained in it, the Plan's implementation runs up to 2016, in accord with the adopted Structure Plan.